amazon-connect/voicemail-express-amazon-connect/Docs/vmx_upgrade.md

 1. Change that value to the latest version available.
 You can find the latest version at the end of the [README](https://github.com/amazon-connect/voicemail-express-amazon-connect) page.
 1. There may have been additional fields and changes.
 Please validate/update all other fields as well.
 > [!IMPORTANT]
-> When updating from aversion before 2025.09.12, you MUST provide the bucket that Amazon Connect uses to store recordings.
+> When updating from a version before 2025.09.12, you MUST provide the bucket that Amazon Connect uses to store recordings.
 14. Once the parameters are filled out, choose **Next**
 14. Scroll to the bottom and select **Next**
 14. Scroll to the bottom, select the boxes to **acknowledge that IAM resources will be created**